 Additionally, there are post-procedure considerations to think through.
 Many individuals face concerns about the potential for contracting COVID-19 after a stay in the hospital, so talk with your medical professional with regards to the need to self-monitor for symptoms, as well as recommendations on any additional safety measures you might need to take, such as avoiding contact with other people for some time, wearing a mask or gloves in the home when others are there, increased sanitizing measures to take, etc. Your doctor may suggest taking your temperature and oxygen levels in the home.
 If so, make sure you purchase a thermometer and pulse oximeter.

-As soon as you are satisfied with the answers you’ve received along with the assurance that the procedure is safe to schedule, connect with Seniorcorp, one of the most trusted home care agencies serving Virginia Beach and the surrounding area.
+As soon as you are satisfied with the answers you’ve received along with the assurance that the procedure is safe to schedule, connect with Seniorcorp, one of the most trusted home health agencies in Virginia Beach and the surrounding areas.
 Our transitional care services can help ensure things are taken care of before, during, and after your procedure, including transportation, picking up groceries and prescription medications, helping you get situated back at home and monitoring for any changes in condition, and so much more.
 Call us any time at 757.640.0557.